Melotachi/CS412-Classification-Regression/README.md

 **Note:** During the training phase, the `username` column in the dataset was unnamed.
 To resolve this issue, we renamed the column to `username`.

+---

+## Main Analysis and Important Findings

+### Regression Task
+1. **Media-Type Categorization**:
+   - By categorizing posts based on their `media_type` and calculating separate average like counts for each category, we achieved significant improvement in regression accuracy.
+   - This enhancement reduced noise from mixing posts with varying engagement levels and led to a **regression error score of 660.553606** in Round 1, placing us in **5th position**.

+2. **Challenges with Round 2 Regression**:
+   - Reusing the same approach in Round 2 led to a drop in performance with an error score of **761.794131**.
+This highlighted the importance of incorporating additional features to adapt to evolving datasets.
+   - In the final round, the introduction of **percentile features** (focusing on the 0.95 percentile) and **timestamp handling** improved the robustness of the model.
+These features addressed outliers and the effects of older posts on the regression task.

+### Classification Task
+1. **Captions and Category Names**:
+   - Vectorizing post captions and combining them with the `category_name` parameter provided a strong foundation for classification.
+This approach achieved an **accuracy of 0.73** during internal tests in Round 1.

+2. **Incorporating Biographies**:
+   - Adding the `biography` field in Round 2 as an additional feature helped improve the accuracy score to **0.634361**.
+   - However, the classification task remained challenging, as the model struggled to generalize well on the test data.

+3. **Challenges in the Final Round**:
+   - Despite exploring **entity features**, **random forest classifiers**, and **multiple BERT models**, no significant improvements were achieved.
+   - This led us to revert to the **Round 2 classification model**, which balanced accuracy and computational efficiency.

+### General Insights
+- **Data Distribution and Quality**:
+  - Imbalanced data and labels with fewer examples heavily impacted classification accuracy.
+Filtering out classes with insufficient samples proved critical in improving performance.

+- **Feature Engineering**:
+  - The importance of feature engineering was evident, especially in the regression task, where categorizing posts and handling outliers had a direct impact on results.

+- **Adaptability**:
+  - The project's iterative nature highlighted the need to adapt models to changing data properties, as seen in the decline of regression performance between rounds.